Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Description of the obligation.",
+          "description": "A specific obligation of the client.", "title": "Obligation"
-          "title": "Obligation"
         }
       },
-      "title": "ConsultancyAgreementTermsobligations_of_partiesItem",
+      "title": "obligations_of_partiesclient_obligations",
       "type": "object"
     },
-    "ConsultancyAgreementTermspayment_termsItem": {
+    "obligations_of_partiesconsultant_obligations": {
-      "description": "Organized payment terms to reflect the schedule and conditions of payments.", "properties": {
+      "description": "Obligations specific to the consultant.",
+      "properties": {
-        "payment_schedule": {
+        "obligation": {
           "anyOf": [
             {
               "type": "string"